GridTools/gt4py/docs/functional/QuickstartGuide.md

 from functional.iterator.embedded import np_as_located_field, NeighborTableOffsetProvider
 ```

-GT4Py uses so-called *fields* to represent multi-dimensional arrays.
-In this example, we are going to work with two-dimensional fields: one dimension for an unstructured horizontal grid, and another dimension for vertical layers.
-The dimensions are declared as a `CartesianAxis` in GT4Py.
+#### Fields

+In GT4Py, multi-dimensional data is represented by *fields*.
+In the snippet below, we are declaring a two-dimensional field: one of the two axes is called *Cell*, while the other axis is called *K*.
+Both axes have to be declared as a `CartesianAxis`in GT4Py.

+Conceptually, the *Cell* axis could represent an array of cells that form an unstructured grid to cover a surface, while the *K* axis could represent an array of arrays of cells to add vertical layering over the surface.

-The fields themselves are best created using utility functions such as `np_as_located_field` that converts `numpy` arrays into GT4Py `Field`s.
-The code below creates two fields, both with 5 cells in the horizontal grid and 6 vertical layers, with all the 5\*6=30 values set to 2.0 for one fields and 3.0 for the other field.
+The fields themselves can be created using utility functions such as `np_as_located_field` that converts `numpy` arrays into GT4Py `Field`s.
+The code below creates two fields, both with 5 cells in the horizontal grid and 6 vertical layers, with all the 5\*6=30 values set to 2.0 for one field and 3.0 for the other field.

 ```{code-cell} ipython3
 CellDim = CartesianAxis("Cell")